Exilz/apipeline/README.md

 We also have 2 different prefixes, so, if you're versioning your APIs by appending `/v2` in your URLs for example, you'll be able to easily request each versions.
 Please note that this is totally optional.

 **[Check out all the API options here](#api-options)**

+### Setting your fetch method

+Since you can use *seacu* in any javascript environement (react—native / browsers / node.js), you need to tell the plugin which function it should use to fetch data.

+You can use anything you want as long as it follows the [fetch specification](https://fetch.spec.whatwg.org/).

+* When using `react-native` : it's easy, just use `fetch` which is defined globally
+* On the browser : you can use `fetch` on the most recent browser or use a polyfill like [unfetch](https://www.npmjs.com/package/unfetch) or [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch)
+* In node.js : you *need* a `fetch` polyfill like [node-fetch](https://www.npmjs.com/package/node-fetch)

 ### Declaring your services definitions